In most cases, a slipped disc will slowly improve with rest, gentle exercise and medication. Recovery can take between one and three months.

 However, the surgery doesn't work for everyone, and you may need to have further operations and treatment if the initial surgery isn't effective.

 - nerve injury and paralysis

-- temporary dysaesthesia (impaired sense – for example, losing the sense of touch)
+- temporary impaired sense (dysaesthesia) – for example, losing the sense of touch

-Before having surgery, you should ask your surgeon about their experience in doing the surgery, and their success and complication rates.
+Before deciding to have surgery, ask your surgeon about their experience doing the surgery, and their success and complication rates.

-They will advise whether you are at risk of developing complications and how long it will take to recover.
+They'll tell you whether you're at risk of developing complications and how long it will take to recover.
 You may be given a rehabilitation programme to follow.